 The Colours of WWII

 He told students about conversations he has been able to have with his parents, both of whom were children during WWII.
 Both of them remember the colours of this period of history.
 For his father, the colour of the war was yellow.
-It is becasue it was the colour of fires caused by incendiary bombs, which lit up the night sky.
+It is because it was the colour of fires caused by incendiary bombs, which lit up the night sky.
 His mother remembers the wartime years as being very grey.
 Everything was rationed and you had to have coupons to be able to buy things in the shops – even food.
 But when the war ended, it was as though the lights had come back on again.
 For some, it was the arrival of American soldiers, with their brightly coloured clothes and comics.

 Written History